Construction Accident Injuries

 Who Pays for My Medical Bills After a Construction Accident Injury?

 If you go to a doctor, you will be asked for your Workmen’s Compensation Board number, or WCB number.
-Once your medical provider verifies this information, you will not be responsible for co-pays, and you proceed until someone challenges it [Proceed with what until who challenges what?].
-You get all your medical treatment covered, even surgeries, even second [remainder was cut off]
+Once your medical provider verifies this information, you will not be responsible for co-pays, and you proceed until someone challenges it.
+You get all your medical treatment covered, even surgeries, even second.

 Can You Sue Your Employer for Negligence?